Feminism in Argentina: 2000s and 2010s

-The most recent wave of Argentinian feminism has become one of the largest women's movements in Latin American history.
+The most recent wave of Argentine feminism has become one of the largest women's movements in Latin American history.
 Focusing on such issues as the access to legal and safe abortions, increasing access to contraceptives, the professionalization of women's work, the equalization of the salary disparity between men and women, lowering the rates of femicide, increasing women's representation in major institutions, expanding maternal leave, rethinking society with feminist theory in mind, and emboldening the voice of women.

 This new wave of feminist activism is sometimes referred as "the revolution of the daughters" (Spanish: la revolución de las hijas).
 The term was coined by journalist Luciana Peker and refers to the preponderance of adolescents in the movement, which she considers to be the "fruit of a construction of more than thirty years of feminism, of a tradition of three decades of Encuentros de Mujeres and of a horizontal, federal and autonomous way of doing politics."

 Prominent modern movements include the Ni Una Menos campaign and the pro-choice rallies.
 Ni una menos stems from the killing of Lucia Perez, and the larger issue of femicide in Argentina.
 The modern pro-choice rallies generally stem from issues surrounding women's safety.
 For example, in late 2018, an 11-year-old girl was made pregnant and subsequently refused access to an abortion.
 The provincial health secretary, Gustavo Vigliocco, defended this decision, claiming that the girl and her family wanted the baby.
 Eventually, the young girl had to have an emergency cesarean section, 23 weeks into her pregnancy.

 Modeled after the past Mothers Movement's triangular headscarf, the green handkerchief or pañuelo verde began as a symbol used in pro-choice rallies, but has expanded in meaning to be symbolic of the feminist movement as a whole.
 The use of the green handkerchief as a feminist distinction became immensely popular during 2018 and has become part of the country's social imaginary.
 It is traditionally worn around the neck during feminist demonstrations, but can now be seen on a daily basis hanging from bags, backpacks, balconies or even used around the wrist or to tie hair.

 Given the heterogeneity of current Argentine feminism, conflicts and debates have arisen within the movement.
 One of the most prominent is the one referring to sex work and prostitution.
 This debate has risen on the agenda due to the participation of key figures heavily invested on the issue: on one hand sex worker activists and on the other, several prominent leaders of the LGBT movement that advocate the abolition of sex work.